Are you a nose breather or a mouth breather?

 Here, you may need to slow down the rate of your breathing to match the pace of your weightlifting exercise.

-Alternatively, when you are performing maximal effort squats, the recommendation is actually to hold your breath throughout the duration of the movement, performing the Valsalva maneuver, in order to help provide extra stability to the spine and brace your core.
+Alternatively, when performing maximal-effort squats, the recommended breathing pattern is to hold your breath throughout the duration of the movement, performing the Valsalva maneuver to help provide extra stability to the spine and brace your core.

-Then, when you have stood back up after the squat, you will take a full, regular breath.
+Then, when you have stood back up after the squat, you will take a full, regular breath to resume airflow.

 Here again, you are intentionally overriding the natural, unconscious breath control in order to use your breath to support your body movements during exercise.